grusin-db/uc-azure-account-scim-sync-py/README.md

 - run `make dev` (will put you in `.venv`)
 - run `make dist`
 - in `dist` folder package placed will be
-- run `make install` to install package
+- run `make install` to install the package locally
 - if you are in `.venv`, you should be able to run `azure_dbr_scim_sync --help`
-- if you are not in `.venv` follow on screen instructions regarding placement of the cli command(s)
+- if you are not in `.venv` follow on screen instructions regarding placement of the CLI command

 ## Limitations

-- AAD disabled Users and Service Principals are only disabled in account console when they are being synced, as in being member of the group that is curently being synced.
-Hence if disabled user gets also removed from the groups, then these users wont be synced back to account console anymore.
+- Inactive AAD Users and Service Principals are only inactivated in Databricks Account when they are being synced, as in being member of the group that is being synced.
+For example, if dis-activated user gets also removed from the groups, then this user wont be taking part of sync anymore, and due to this this user wont be deactivated in Databricks Account.
   - Workaround for this is to disable User or Service Princial in AAD and keep them as members of groups they used to be in.
 This way next full sync will disable them in account console.

 ## Near time roadmap